Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 Washington State Stats and Trends

-- The Cougars have been underdogs by 7.5 points or more two times this year and covered the spread once.
+- The Cougars have covered the spread once this season when underdogs by 7.5 points or more (in two chances).

-- Washington State's games this year have gone over the total in one out of four opportunities (25%).
+- Washington State's games this year have hit the over one time in four opportunities (25%).

 - The Cougars collect 61.2 fewer yards per game (354.8) than the Golden Bears give up (416.0).

-- This season the Cougars have turned the ball over nine times, five more than the Golden Bears' takeaways (4).
+- The Cougars have turned the ball over five more times (9 total) than the Golden Bears have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.